djeada/Git-Notes/notes/synchronization.md

 ## What if the remote was updated by someone else in the meantime?

-Pushing never results in a merging.
+One common scenario is that while one developer was gathering his commits and deciding whether or not to push them to the remote, another developer pushed his updates in the meanwhile.
+What will happen next?
+Since pushing never results in merging, the developer will be informed that his commits were rejected by the remote after pushing them.
-The user should pull, resolve any merge issues locally, and then push to the remote.
+The developer must now pull, handle any merge issues locally, and push to the remote again.